busybox42/elemta/README.md

 - **High Performance**: Built with Go for excellent concurrency and performance
 - **Pluggable Architecture**: Easily extend functionality with plugins
-- **Security-First Design**: Built-in SPF, DKIM, and DMARC validation
+- **Security-First Design**: Built-in SPF, DKIM, DMARC, and ARC validation
 - **Modern Queue Management**: Sophisticated queue system with priority, retry, and status tracking
 - **Comprehensive Monitoring**: Detailed metrics and logging with Prometheus and Grafana integration
 - **Containerized Deployment**: Ready for Docker and Kubernetes
 - **Horizontal Scalability**: Designed to scale out across multiple nodes
 - **API-Driven**: RESTful API for management and monitoring
 - **Native Packages**: Support for RHEL/CentOS 8/9, Debian 11, and Ubuntu 22.04
+- **Flexible Configuration**: Support for both YAML and TOML configuration formats

 ## Architecture